spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/aws-oidc.md

 }
 ```

 You can mix and match these to get the exact constraints you need.
-It is not the purpose of this guide to go into the intricacies of AWS IAM conditions - you can learn all about these in the [official doc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html).
+It is not the purpose of this guide to go into the intricacies of AWS IAM conditions - you can learn all about these in the [official doc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html){: rel="nofollow"}.
 One important thing to remember though is that AWS does not seem to support custom claims so you will need to use the standard ones to do the matching - primarily `sub`, as shown above.

 ## Configuring the Terraform Provider